 However, the way each of these areas generally works is significantly uneven.
-Different technologies are used, individual processes are adopted and results are measured with separate metrics.
+Different technologies are used, individual processes are adopted, and results are measured with separate metrics.
 In short, they interpret the company's reality from two different perspectives.

 Read in this article how to generate the integration of these two important areas to ensure high performance and, of course, a corporate environment with more growth potential.